 For maximum flexibility in reading or writing ECW, Manifold includes as built-in facilities both the read/write library from ER Mapper and also the read-only library from Hexagon.
 No additional software need be installed to provide ECW capability.
 The two libraries (SDKs) are used as follows:

-Manifold always uses the Hexagon SDK to read all ECW files, both Version 2 and Version 3.
+Manifold always uses the latest Hexagon SDK to read all ECW files, both Version 2 and Version 3.
 The Hexagon SDK is backward compatible with Version 2 and the ER Mapper SDK.
-This enables Manifold to read all ECW files using either ECW version.
+This enables Manifold to read all ECW files using either ECW version, while supporting features from the latest version of ECW.
+Reading ECW supports ECW v3 multi-channel images, for example.

 Manifold uses the ER Mapper SDK to write ECW, enabling Manifold to write ECWs up to 500 MB in size as Version 2 ECW files.
 These ECW files can be read by all ECW SDKs, including the latest Hexagon versions.
 This enables Manifold to write ECWs that can be read by all software that can read any ECW files, even software that continues to use the ER Mapper SDK.